-The property contains a portion of wetland, likely Class II under moderate impact, located within the southwest corner of the property.
+The property contains a portion of forested wetland, likely Class III under moderate impact, located within the northeast corner of the property.
 As required by county code (KCC 21A.24.325.B), the buffer width required for this type of wetland is 110 feet.
 In order to be eligible for this category, the participating land must provide a buffer greater than 1.5 times that required or 165 feet in this case.
-The owners are providing a qualifying buffer of native vegetation to the east of this wetland that averages more than 250 feet in width, which is more than two times the buffer required.
+The owners are providing a qualifying buffer of native vegetation to the southwest of this wetland that averages 425 feet in width, which is more than three times the buffer required.
 Credit for this category is recommended.